stanly-johnson/helsinki-php-mod/README.md

 # helsinki-php-mod
-Some minor css mods done on a wordpress theme - helsinki
+Some minor mods done on a wordpress theme - helsinki